Day 10 – Free lateral thinking and creativity lesson

 Blinkered thinking is an inevitable outcome of life’s longevity.
 However, life gave me one hell of a shake-up.
 I met an actual witness to the alien UFO encounter at Roswell.
 Something I will be eternally grateful for and something I would like to share.

-The writing of Roswell’s Final Witness is nearing completion.
+The writing of THIS IS FICTION.
+YOU WILL BELIEVE is nearing completion.
 Your journey is about to begin.

 Lateral Thinking Investigations . . . of the Third Kind